LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 - [cppreference](http://en.cppreference.com/w/) should be your go-to site for C++ language and standard library reference, and it is usually a lot more accurate and up-to-date than its alternatives.
 - [Compiler Explorer](https://compiler-explorer.com/) is an online coding environment that supports C++ and a dozen other languages.
 It can show the compiled assembly of your program and run your program.
 Unlike most online C++ coding environments, which often ship with an outdated compiler, there are many compilers to choose from in compiler explorer, including the most cutting-edge ones.
 - [Quick C++ benchmark](https://quick-bench.com/) is an online tool to perform quick benchmarks on C++.
+- [C++ Insights](https://cppinsights.io/) is an invaluable tool to show how compilers translation "syntactic sugar" such as lambda expressions and range-based for-loop behind the scenes.
+I used it in my [C++ lambda tutorial](/en/c++-lambda) post.
 - [C++ Tips of the week](https://abseil.io/tips/)
 - [Kate Gregory's STL Algorithms course](https://www.pluralsight.com/courses/beautiful-cplusplus-stl-algorithms) is a great resource to learn more about and appreciate C++ standard algorithms.
 - [C++ Weekly](https://www.youtube.com/channel/UCxHAlbZQNFU2LgEtiqd2Maw) is a Youtube channel on various C++ topics, posted weekly.